BBQuercus/eFISHent/README.md

     --threads 8
 ```

-Lastly, an example with off-target weighting:
+An example with off-target weighting:

 ```bash
 eFISHent \